 An artist whose work includes spiders is Louise Bourgeois who saw spiders as elegant, fearsome and protective.

-Once I design the piece I wish to create, using multiple negatives of tattoos with negatives of flora and fauna, I paint the palladium emulsion on the hand made translucent Japanese gampi paper.
-Once the emulsion has dried, I place the negatives on it and top with glass.
-Placed in the sun, it can take minutes in the summer and even hours in the winter for the image to form.
+I then combine multiple negatives of tattoos with negatives of flora and fauna.
+Next, I paint palladium emulsion on handmade translucent Japanese gampi paper.
+Once the emulsion has dried, I place the negatives on it and top with glass and expose the image outdoors in the sun.
+It can take mere minutes in the summer or even hours in the winter for the image to form.

 Depending on my ideas for each work, I may expose the work again with other negatives or paint it with water colors.
 Each unique work is process driven.
 At each stage I decide how the work is communicating.